giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 user_questions:
   - How do cluster upgrades work?
   - How can I prepare my workloads to tolerate a cluster upgrade?
+  - What is a major release?
+  - What is a minor release?
-  - What's the meaning of a major, minor and patch release?
+  - What is a patch release?
 ---

 # Cluster Upgrades with Giant Swarm